 QNB maintains its accounts, and reports its results, in Qatari riyals.
 The Qatari riyal has been pegged at a fixed exchange rate of QR3.64 per U.S. dollar since 1981.
 QNB is exposed to the potential impact of any alteration to, or abolition of, this foreign exchange rate peg.
 Also, as a financial intermediary, QNB is exposed to foreign exchange rate risk.
-This risk includes the possibility that the value of a foreign currency asset or liability will change due to changes in currency exchange rates as well as the possibility that QNB may have to close out any long or short open position in a foreign currency at a loss due to an adverse movement in exchange rates.
+This risk includes the possibility that the value of a foreign currency asset or liability will change due to changes in currency exchange rates, as well as the possibility that QNB may have to close out any long or short open position in a foreign currency at a loss due to an adverse movement in exchange rates.
 QNB generally employs cross-currency forwards, options and swaps to match the currencies of its assets and liabilities.
-However, where QNB is not so hedged, QNB is exposed to fluctuations in foreign exchange rates and any such hedging activity may not in all cases protect QNB against such risks.
-QNB's exposure to foreign exchange risk is also likely to increase as a result of QNB's international growth and the diversification of QNB's business activities and geographical coverage.
+However, where QNB is not so hedged, QNB is exposed to fluctuations in foreign exchange rates, and any such hedging activity may not in all cases protect QNB against such risks.
+QNB's exposure to foreign exchange risk is also significant as a result of a number of QNB's material subsidiaries being located in jurisdictions that do not use the Qatari riyal, international growth and the further diversification of QNB's business activities and geographical coverage.